gdszyy/ue4-human-ai-collab-game/Docs/CoreModules/WFCAssembler.md

 3.  **Propagation**: After a cell is collapsed, constraints are propagated to its neighbors, removing any modules that are no longer compatible.
 (Note: Full propagation logic is still in development).

 This process continues until all cells are collapsed, resulting in a fully assembled, logically consistent creature.

+## 6. Advanced Algorithm Details (Updated)

+The WFC algorithm has been further improved with the following features:

+### Constraint Propagation
+When a cell is collapsed, the algorithm now propagates constraints to its neighbors.
+It checks the compatibility of all possible modules in the neighboring cells and removes any that are not compatible with the collapsed cell.
+This process is recursive, ensuring that constraints are fully propagated throughout the grid.

+### Backtracking
+If a contradiction is detected (i.e., a cell has no possible modules), the algorithm now supports backtracking.
+It will revert to the previous state and try a different module choice, allowing it to explore different possibilities and find a valid solution.